 4.1.
-The Council currently holds £144.5 million of loans, as part of its strategy for funding previous years' capital programmes.
-The balance sheet forecast in Table 1 shows that this will reduce by £200k per annum as the £2m PWLB (Lymington Harbour Commissioners) loan is repaid and by £4.1m per annum from 2017/18 as the PWLB (Housing Subsidy Settlement) loan instalments become repayable.
-The Council does not expect to need to borrow in 2015/16 but is allowed to borrow to pre-fund future years' requirements, providing this does not exceed the authorised limit for borrowing of £178.4 million.
+The Council held £144.4m of loans at 31 December 2015, as part of its strategy for funding previous years' capital programmes.
+The balance sheet forecast in Table 1 shows that this will reduce by a further £0.1m during 2015/16, and £0.2m per annum thereafter as the £2.0m PWLB (Lymington Harbour Commissioners) loan is repaid and by £4.1m per annum from 2017/18 as the PWLB (Housing Subsidy

+Settlement) loan instalments become repayable.
+The Council does not expect to need to borrow in 2016/17 but is allowed to borrow to prefund future years' requirements, providing this does not exceed the authorised limit for borrowing of £178.1m.